SharathPROG/Matplotlib/README.md

 ![](images/linegraphbasic.png)

-While we created a line graph in this section, these principles will be applied to each visual we create in the application section.
+While we created a line graph in this section, these principles will be applied to each data visual we create in the application section.
 Now that we have the basics, let's move on and see what we can create with some real data!

 ## Section 3: Application